-It’s that time of year again, where we fall back an hour.
-While it has become a heated debate over the last 20 years did you know that Daylight Savings Time (DLS) originated in Canada, and it takes place worldwide.
+It’s that time of year again when we fall back an hour.
+While it has become a heated debate over the last 20 years, did you know that Daylight Savings Time (DLS) originated in Canada, and it takes place worldwide?

 Clocks Already Turned Back

 Military personnel who are deployed may have already experienced the end of Daylight Saving Time.
 If they are deployed to Latvia, Syria, Ukraine, Lebanon, and Jordan – those countries turned their clocks back earlier this week.

 This weekend, the U.S. and the majority of Canada will fall back one hour, except for Saskatchewan and small regions of the following provinces: British Columbia, Nunavut, Quebec, and Ontario.
-The tradition began in Port Arthur, Ontario, which known today as Thunder Bay.
+The tradition began in Port Arthur, Ontario, which is known today as Thunder Bay.
 Back in 1908, the residents turned their clocks ahead an hour, which was the beginning of Daylight Saving Time.

 New Zealand scientist suggests DLS in 1895

 Although many sources credit Benjamin Franklin as the first to suggest time change, in 1905, the idea was first proposed by New Zealand scientist George Vernon Hudson in 1895.

 In 1895, Hudson presented a paper to the Wellington Philosophical Society, proposing a two-hour shift forward in October and a two-hour shift back in March.
 There was interest in the idea, but it was never followed through,” according to TimeandDate.com.

 In 1905 British builder William Willett suggested setting the clocks ahead 20 minutes each Sunday in April and switching them back by the same amount each Sunday in September.
 This caught the attention of Robert Pearce, British Member of Parliament, who later introduced a bill to the House of Commons in 1908.

 Germany introduces Daylight Saving Time